About the Imus 4-Beat® and Legacy Saddles Tree

-To watch the video explanation of the Imus 4-Beat® Tree CLICK HERE
+To watch the video explanation of the Imus 4-Beat® and Legacy Saddles' Tree CLICK HERE

 The tree is designed so that the front edges of the bars of the tree cup around the shoulder with little to no contact.
 This allows complete freedom of movement for full shoulder rotation without uncomfortable contact with the front edges of the bars of the tree.
 This unique placement also moves the saddle more forward, preventing interference with the loins (another common area to see pressure points from saddles).